iMichka/homebrew-MacVTKITKPythonBottles/README.md

 The VTK and ITK binaries were compiled with some specific options, look at the formulas to know which ones.
 (HDF5, FFTW, ...).
 Note that the formula's names are **imichka-vtk** and **imichka-insighttoolkit**, so that they do not conflict with the formulas in homebrew science.
 This ensures that the brew upgrade command will update your packages if there are updates here.

-The files are provided "as is" without warranty or support of any kind.

 ## Current versions

   - VTK 6.1.0